jjfumero/jjfumero.github.io/_posts/2021-09-14-blog-post-level-zero-timers.md

 - Profiling and Timing Kernel Execution, as well as timing copies and data transfers between host and devices, are essential for every GPU and FPGA developer.
-- This post shows how to time GPU kernel execution on Intel GPUs with LevelZero as well as buffer copies between host and devices.
+- This post shows how to time GPU kernel execution and buffer copies between host and devices on Intel GPUs with LevelZero.
 - As an example, this post also shows how to measure and evaluate the performance of GPU kernels that perform matrix multiplication.
 Additionally, it provides an analysis of throughput for data copies between host <-> devices when using different buffer allocations in Level Zero.
 - We found out that buffer copies between host <-> devices are generally faster when using `zeMallocHost` compared to heap memory for host buffers.